Skip to content

 Consent given can be revoked at any time.
 Please note that the revocation is only effective for the future.
 Processing that took place before the revocation is not affected.
 The revocation can be sent to the contact details above or to datenschutz@wirdesign.de.

-When you contact us (via contact form or e-mail) in connection with your application, we process your data in order to check your suitability for the position (or other open positions in our companies, if applicable) and to carry out the application procedure.
-After receiving your application, your applicant data will be viewed by the personnel managers.
-Suitable applications will then be forwarded internally to the department managers for the respective open position.
-They will then decide on the further procedure.
-In principle, only those persons in the company have access to your data who need this for the proper conduct of our application procedure.
+When you contact us (e.g. via the contact form on our job portal or by email) in connection with your application, we process your data in order to check your suitability for the position (or any other open positions in our company) and to carry out the application process, Art.
+26 BDSG, Art.
+6 para.
+1 sentence 1 lit. b GDPR.
+Your applicant data will be reviewed by the HR managers after receipt of your application.
+Suitable applications are then forwarded internally to the department managers responsible for the respective open position.
+They will then decide on the next steps.
+Within the company, only those persons have access to your data who need it for the proper conduct of our application process.

-The legal basis for the processing of your personal data in this application procedure is § 26 BDSG.
-According to this, the processing of data required in connection with the decision on the establishment of an employment relationship is permissible.
-Should the data be required for legal prosecution after the application procedure has been completed, data processing may be carried out on the basis of the requirements of Art.
-6 DSGVO, in particular in order to safeguard legitimate interests pursuant to Art.
+Should the data be required for legal prosecution after completion of the application process, data processing may be carried out on the basis of the requirements of Art.
+6 GDPR, in particular to safeguard legitimate interests in accordance with Art.
 6 para.
-1 sentence 1 lit. f DSGVO.
-Our interest then consists in the assertion or defence of claims.
+1 sentence 1 lit. f GDPR.
+Our interest then lies in the assertion or defence of claims.

 4. Who receives my data?